 Question: What is the net charge of an atom?

 Ans: There is no net charge of an atom.
-Electrons are the negatively charged particle whereas protons are the positively charged particles.
+The charge of electrons is negative whereas the charge of protons is positive.
 The equal positive charge of the proton and the negative charge of the electron cancel each other.
 Therefore, the atom has no net charge.
-In an atom that is neutral, the number of electrons revolving around the nucleus and the number of protons inside the nucleus are equal in number.
+In a neutral atom, the number of electrons revolving around the nucleus and the number of protons inside the nucleus are equal in number.